sebschmitt/gluecksroulette/README.md

 ## Run And Have Fun

-If you run the JAR, you get something like this:
+If you run the JAR, you will get something like this:

 ![Starting Screen](img/img_1.png)

 You can display the help menu by pressing F1.
 Furthermore, you can customize the mapped hot keys by modifying the `config.luck`, which is generated at the first program start.
-Additionally, you can load different courses (consisting of students/persons), which is explaining in more detail in the following section.
+Additionally, you can load different courses (consisting of students/persons), which is explained in more detail in the following section.

 ### Course Files